javedali99/geospatial-and-earth-science-data/README.md

-Welcome to the **Geospatial Data for Earth Sciences Repository**!
-This repository provides a comprehensive collection of links to trusted sources for geospatial datasets, categorized by type and application.
-Each entry includes details about the source, features, and any prerequisites for access.
-Whether you are working on hydrology, urban planning, or climate studies, this repository aims to guide you to the right data for your projects.
+Welcome to the **Global Earth Science Datasets Repository**!
+This repository offers a curated collection of links to reliable and widely-used datasets across multiple Earth science disciplines.
+Organized by category and application, it includes datasets for hydrology, climate studies, natural hazards, land use, oceanography, and more.
+Each entry provides essential details about the dataset, its features, and access requirements.
+Whether you're a researcher, practitioner, or enthusiast, this repository is designed to help you discover and utilize datasets for environmental analysis, decision-making, and scientific exploration.

 ---